When someone says the words “staff survey,” do you rub your hands together in excitement, or do feel your body deflate in dread?

 1. Start with “why”

 If you’re so worried about asking the wrong questions or offending people by leaving some questions out that you end up with a survey that takes employees half their day to complete, then you haven’t started in the right place.
-When building a survey, we recommend designing it so it takes an employee no longer than 10-15 minutes to complete.
+When building an employee survey, we recommend designing it so it takes an employee no longer than 10-15 minutes to complete.

 Reflect on where the existing gaps are in your business and what you’re trying to achieve by getting insight from your people’s experience at work.
 More importantly, ask yourself what you can do with the information once you have it, using the capabilities and resources you have — not what you wish you had.